-- 1. Connect the device to a host computer using the Rugged Charge/USB cable. - 2.
-Pull down the Notification panel and touch Charging this device via USB. - 3.
-Touch File Transfer. - 4.
-On the host computer, open a file manager application.
+- 1. Connect the device to a host computer using a USB-C cable or insert the device into the 1-Slot USB/Ethernet Cradle. - 2.
+Pull down the Notification panel and touch Charging this device via USB.

-5. On the host computer, copy the application .apk file from the host computer to the device.
+- 3. Touch File Transfer. - 4.
+On the host computer, open a file manager application. - 5.
+On the host computer, copy the application .apk file from the host computer to the device.